Neurotech-Hub/KepecsWheel/README.md

 If you wish to modify the sketch itself, it is highly recommended to become a collaborator on this repository and use proper git workflows.
 This will reduce the risk of delpoying out of date code and makes identifying errors easier across multilpe authors.

+### RTC Syncing

+The initial RTC setting is done by checking the compile time of the sketch.
+This may require clearing the Arduino cache before compiling.
+For example, on MacOS, this can be done by running `sudo rm -rf ~/Library/Caches/arduino/sketches` (or removing it manually).
+See below for details on Hublink RTC syncing.

 ## Data Format

 The data is logged in a CSV file with the following format: